T1i2n3a4/moms-wellbeing-club/README.md

 * All website's pages are responsive on any screen sizes from 320px and upwards on Chrome, Firefox, Edge and Opera browsers.
 * The responsiveness was tested using Developer Tools set to responsive and decreasing width from maximum to 320px.
-* The website was opened on the following devices and no issues were seen:
+* The website was opened on the following devices:
+    * DESKTOP-HS5R5Q3
     * Samsung Galaxy S22
     * Iphone 12 Mini
+    * MacBook Pro

 ### Accessibility